Ayesha Hussain

 • Participated as a Soroptimist International European delegate in the "Commission on the Status of Women 61st session" by United Nations Women at UN headquarter New York from 12th–24th March 2017.

-• Forthcoming.
+• 2025.
 "Networks of dependencies: Undocumented Pakistani migrants in publicity distribution jobs in Italy."
 In South Asians in Southern Europe: Labor Identity and Desire.
 Routledge Series on Asian Diasporas, Migrations and Mobilities .
+Access

 • 2021.
 With Katja Girr and Sinah Kloß.
 "BCDSS Researchers' challenges and coping strategies in times of unprecedented uncertainty."
 In Dependent 21/1.
-Open access
+Access

 • Gave a lecture at the BIMUN Lecture Series which is part of Studium Universale and a core component of the Certificate of Intercultural Competence program at the University of Bonn.
 The theme for the 2023 Summer Semester was "Hand-in-hand: Multilateralism in a New Age of Geopolitical Conflict."
 The title of my talk was "Questions raised to Multilateralism by asymmetrical dependencies among Pakistani migrants in Italy's informal labor sector."